hinthealth/behave/README.md

    var createButton = $view.find("button:contains('Create')")
    expect(createButton).not.toBeDisabled();
   ```

-Now with Behave!:
+  Ew.
+Gross.

+**The Solution**
+Behave!
+Tell that DOM exactly what you want.
   ```
   fill('form').with({email: 'joeShmo@gmail.com', age: 27, dob: '04/27/87'});
   expect(find('Create')).not.toBeDisabled()
   ```

-Behave! tries to intelligently find things when you try to fill in an element on the page.
-If your
-forms conform to general standards, it will likely find them.
+The example above uses Behave's `fill` method.
+It tries to intelligently find elements that you need on the page.
+If your forms conform to general standards, it will likely find them.
 It searches for attrs like
-name, for, placeholder, type, actual text, and others.
+`name`, `for`, `placeholder`, `type`, plus actual text, and others.
 Fill only looks through element types
 that would typically show up in a form ('input', 'select', 'option', 'label', 'textarea', or 'form').